ishaanam/testnet_bitcoin_wallet/README.md

 This wallet utilizes the Bitcoin library from [Programming Bitcoin](https://www.oreilly.com/library/view/programming-bitcoin/9781492031482/) by Jimmy Song, licensed under [CC-BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode), and published by [O'Reilly Media, Inc.March 2019](https://learning.oreilly.com/library/publisher/oreilly-media-inc/).

 ### Running The Testnet Wallet
-The wallet is designed so that the block_syncer() function in block_logger.py is always running, always looking for UTXOs which can be spent by your numerous addresses and adding them to the respective user's UTXO file.
-With block_syncer() running in the background, you can run interface.py to interact with the wallet.
-It should also be noted that interface.py can be run independently, but your UTXOs won't be continously updated.
-Dependencies: requests, base58, and mnemonic (all these can be installed using pip).
+The wallet recieves blocks and transactions in the background whenever the wallet is being used.
+Run interface.py to start the wallet.Dependencies: requests, base58, and mnemonic (all these can be installed using pip).

 ### Connecting to A Full Node
 The full node which your wallet is connecting to can be modified by changing the HOST variable in network_settings.py.